Sharp energy self-determination of macroscopic quantum bodies in pure states, as a validation of the First Law of Thermodynamics: Conditions for typical pure states to yield sharply peaked energy distributions

-We can now examine the third and last assumption concerning the statement that the interval $(E_{min},E_{max})$ is {\it bounded} or finite.
-Although, this ``strictly'' means that $|a(E)|^2 = 0$ for $E$ outside the given energy interval, as exemplyfied in Fig. 1, we discuss further below that this assumption can be relaxed.
-In the ``strict'' cases is quite clear that ${\cal W}(E)$ is sharply peaked at an average value $\overline E$, which is smaller but very near $E_{max}$: on the one hand, the density of states grows very fast without bound and, on the other, the coefficients are smooth and bounded, $|a(E)|^2 < 1$, in the energy interval.
-As a result, the product $|a(E)|^2 \Delta \Gamma(E)$ will accumulate at the highest possible value of $|a(E)|^2$.
-As a matter of fact, the value of $E_{min}$ is irrelevant and, as exemplyfied in Fig. 1, one could even have separated finite regions where $|a(E)|^2 \ne 0$ and the distribution ${\cal W}(E)$ would still be peaked near $E_{max}$.
-This can explicitly be verified with the ideal gas, as shown in the lower panel of Fig. 1 and with 1D Ising models (not shown here).
-We can estimate how far $\overline E$ is from $E_{max}$ and how sharp is the decay, if $|a(E)|^2 = 0$ for $E \ge E_{max}$.
-To this end, using Eq. (\ref{denstates}), write the energy distribution, Eq. (\ref{WE2}), as
+We can now examine the assumption concerning the statement that the interval $(E_{min},E_{max})$ is {\it bounded} or decreasing very fast as $E \to E_{\max} \to \infty$.
+First, let us analyze the ``strict'' case where $|a(E)|^2 = 0$ for $E$ outside the given energy interval, with $E_{max} < \infty$, as exemplyfied in Fig. 1; that is, when the energy interval is truly bounded.
+We discuss further below that this assumption can be relaxed.
+Its purpose is to argue that such a condition immediately implies that ${\cal W}(E)$ is sharply peaked at an average value $\overline E$, which is smaller but very near $E_{max}$.
+This can be seen from the fact that, see Eq. (\ref{WE2}), ${\cal W}(E)$ is the product of the density of states that grows very fast without bound and the coefficients that are smooth and bounded, $|a(E)|^2 < 1$, in the energy interval.
+As a result, the product $|a(E)|^2 \Delta \Gamma(E)$ will necessarily accumulate at the highest possible value of $|a(E)|^2$, yielding a peaked function, as illustrated in the right panels in Fig. 1.
+As a matter of fact, the value of $E_{min}$ appears to be irrelevant; further, one could even have separated finite regions where $|a(E)|^2 \ne 0$ and the distribution ${\cal W}(E)$ would still be peaked near $E_{max}$.
+This seemingly simple result indicates that, as long as the probability of occurrence of the energy states is dense and bounded, the energy distribution will be peaked near its highest energy value.
+In the remaining of this section we justify more explicitly this result, using reasonable assumptions regarding the function $|a(E)|^2$.\\

+First, we can estimate how far $\overline E$ is from $E_{max}$ and how sharp is the decay, if strictly $|a(E)|^2 = 0$ for $E \ge E_{max}$.
+To this end, using Eq. (\ref{denstates}), we write the energy distribution, Eq. (\ref{WE2}), as

 Since the exponential function is a monotonic function, the maximum of ${\cal W}(E)$ also occurs at the maximum of its argument.
 Call $\overline E$ the value of the energy at the maximum.
-This maximum is determined by the condition,
+This maximum is determined by the condition that the first derivative of the exponent in Eq. (\ref{WEe}) vanishes, giving the following condition,

 The first term is positive and the second one negative.
 The first one equals the inverse of the temperature function of the system at the value $\overline e = \overline E/N$